dasatti/jquery-editable-table/README.md

        },
        //Delete callback
        onDelete : function(recordId, row, callback){
-           success : 1, //1 or 0 | required
-           errors : ["Error 1", "Error 2"] //Put errors here is there was some error in update | optional errorsBag : {
+           //Your delete code here, usually ajax call to server success : 1, //1 or 0 | required errors : ["Error 1", "Error 2"] //Put errors here is there was some error in update | optional errorsBag : {